madhulathachavali/MIMIC_IV_Survival-Analysis/README.md

 ---

 ## ✅ Conclusion
-- Based on survival analysis (Cox models & Kaplan-Meier curves):

-- 🔍 Enables earlier and more accurate detection of high-risk patients, especially within the first 10 hours

-- 💉 Supports timely, targeted interventions guided by vital signs and clinical presentation
+- Based on survival analysis (Cox models & Kaplan-Meier curves), 🔍 Earler detection of high-risk patients, especially within the first 10 hours is essential and supported by targeted interventions guided by vital signs and clinical features

 ---